TeamGloomy/TeamGloomy.github.io/pages/mydoc/lpc_esp8266.md

 <div role="tabpanel" class="tab-pane" id="updating" markdown="1">

-There are two methods to update the boards if a new version of the ESP firmware is released
+There are two methods to update the boards if a new version of the ESP8266 firmware is released

 ### Manual Updating

 This method follows the flashing instructions for preparation.
-To allow the ESP to be put in reset mode, its best to disconnect it from the LPC based board.
+To allow the ESP8266 to be put in reset mode, its best to disconnect it from the LPC based board.

-### DWC based Updating
+### RRF based Updating

 {% include warning.html content="This cannot be used in conjunction with using a screen on the SKR v1.3" %}

 The WiFi UART interface will require changes to your board.txt file.
 You need to define the pins used by the UART (the builds provided have support for UART0 and UART3 defined, this takes the form:
-`8266wifi.serialRxTxPins = {RXPin, TXPin}`
+`8266wifi.serialRxTxPins = { RXPin, TXPin }`
 This information has been added to the connecting via WiFi page for each board.

 You will also need to hook up the ESP8266 UART pins (marked RX/TX on most modules).